Hack3rOneness/jadx-ai-mcp/README.md

 ## 📄 License

-This plugin inherits the Apache 2.0 License from the original JADX repository.
+JADX-AI-MCP and all related projects inherits the Apache 2.0 License from the original JADX repository.

 ## ⚖️ Legal Warning